animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 ## <a id="conclusion"></a>Conclusion

-As we learned in the previous sections, Spring Data for GemFire's new annotation-based configuration model provides a tremendous amount of power.
+As we learned in the previous sections, Spring Data for VMware GemFire's new annotation-based configuration model provides a tremendous amount of power.
 Hopefully, it lives up to its goal of making it easier for you to *get started quickly* and *easily* when using GemFire with